 Influenza activity continues to decrease across the state of Texas.
 It appears that influenza activity peaked in late January.
-Compared to the previous week, the percentage of patient visits due to influenza-like illness (ILI) and the percentage of specimens testing positive for influenza reported by hospital and public health laboratories has marginally decreased.
-No influenza-associated pediatric deaths were reported.
-Twenty-one ILI or influenza-associated outbreaks were reported; although the majority did not occur during the week reported.
-In addition to flu, other respiratory viruses-especially rhinovirus/enterovirus-were detected in Texas during week 12.
+Compared to the previous week, the percentage of patient visits due to influenza-like illness (ILI) and the percentage of specimens testing positive for influenza reported by public health laboratories has slightly increased.
+The percentage of specimens testing positive for influenza reported by hospital laboratories has marginally decreased.
+Two influenza-associated pediatric deaths were reported.
+One ILI or influenza-associated outbreak was reported.
+In addition to flu, other respiratory viruses-especially rhinovirus/enterovirus-were detected in Texas during week 13.